view_context: Dynamic page

-Students extend their measurement understanding to work with customary units, reason with shapes and their attributes, partition shapes into equal shares and describe them, and extend knowledge of time by reading and representing time to the nearest five minutes.
+Students reason with shapes and their attributes, partition shapes into equal shares and describe them, and extend their knowledge of time by reading and representing it to the nearest five minutes.

 Math